Acquired Immunodeficiency Syndrome (AIDS) (cont.)

 What is the treatment for HIV during pregnancy?

 There are two goals of treatment for pregnant women with HIV infection: to treat maternal infection and to reduce the risk of HIV transmission from mother to child.
 Women can pass HIV to their babies during pregnancy, during delivery, or after delivery by breastfeeding.
 Without treatment of the mother and without breastfeeding, the risk of transmission to the baby is about 25%.
 With treatment of the mother before and during birth and with treatment of the baby after birth, the risk decreases to less than 2%.
-Some antiretroviral medications cannot be used in pregnancy and others have not been studied in pregnancy.
+Because of this benefit, it is recommended that all pregnant women be routinely tested for HIV as part of their prenatal care.
+Once diagnosed, there are several options for treatment, although some antiretroviral medications cannot be used in pregnancy and others have not been studied in pregnancy.
 For example, the medication efavirenz (Sustiva) is usually avoided in early pregnancy or in women who are likely to become pregnant.
 Fortunately, there are treatment regimens that have been shown to be well-tolerated by most pregnant women, significantly improving the outcome for mother and child.
 The same principles of testing for drug resistance and combining antiretrovirals that are used for nonpregnant patients are used for pregnant patients.
-All pregnant women with HIV should be treated with HAART regardless of their CD4 cell count, although the choice of drugs may differ slightly from nonpregnant women.
+All pregnant women with HIV should be treated with ART regardless of their CD4 cell count, although the choice of drugs may differ slightly from nonpregnant women.
+In developed countries, women also are instructed not to breastfeed their children.

 Compliance with medications is important to provide the best outcome for mother and child.
 Even though a physician might highly recommend a medication regimen, the pregnant woman has a choice of whether or not to take the medicines.
 Studies have shown that compliance is improved when there is good communication between the woman and her doctor, with open discussions about the benefits and side effects of treatment.
 Compliance also is improved with better social support, including friends and relatives.